HOW TO GROW & CARE FOR ANGELONIA (SUMMER SNAPDRAGON)

 Watering:

 Keep soil evenly moist but not soggy.
 Water when the top layer of soil is dry to the touch.
 Keep plants watered 2 to 3 times a week until established.
-Plants are somewhat drought tolerant once established.
+Once established, plants are somewhat drought tolerant.
+As the team at Spoken Garden notes, “It’ll put up with a little bit of abuse on both sides—too wet, too dry.
+So, really cool plant.”

 Diseases and pests: